Skip to main content

 MEDIUM PREVALENCE

-Coconut is widely used in Fijian cooking, and other nuts may be present in desserts or imported dishes.
+Coconut shows up across Fijian cooking, and other nuts can appear in desserts or imported dishes.

 COMMONLY FOUND IN: